 Advertisements for payday loans make them seem like a fast, easy, no-nonsense way to get money when you’re in a financial bind.
 They tell you getting $100 is as easy as showing a recent pay stub, a copy of your driver’s license, and a blank check.
 They don’t tell you that for many people, paying off that $100 can end up taking months, even years, and costing thousands of dollars.

 How Payday Loans Work

 Let’s say you need to borrow $100 until your next payday.
 You write the lender a postdated check for the amount of the loan plus the fee.
 Lenders calculate payday loan fees in one of two ways: as a percentage of the amount you borrow, like 10%, or as a set amount per $1 borrowed, like $15 for every $100 borrowed.

 After you write the check, the lender gives you the cash or automatically deposits the loan into your checking account.
 Then, on your payday, the lender cashes your check unless you extend the loan.
-Extend the loan, also known as “rolling over” the loan, costs another fee and allows you to keep the loan for another period.
+Extending the loan, also known as “rolling over” the loan, costs another fee and allows you to keep the loan for another period.
 You're charged a fee each time you roll over the loan.

 What Payday Loans Cost